pyrocms/pyrocms-docs/content/plugins/streams/entry-looping.md

 If you need to restrict your results, a handy way to do that is with the where parameter.

-### Where Syntax - 2.1.3 and above

-The syntax for the where parameter in PyroStreams 2.2 allows you to specify more advanced where statements.
-All you need to do is wrap the field name in backticks and your value in single quotes.

-This gives you the freedom to do some advanced where clauses:

     where="`field_slug`='value'"

     where="`one_field_slug`>='value' AND `another_field_slug`!='another_value'"

     where="`one_field_slug`>='value' AND (`another_field_slug`!='another_value' OR `yet_another_field_slug`='yet_another_value')"

-### Where Syntax - 2.1.2 and below

-In PyroStreams 2.1.4, the where parameter can specify one parameter using the following syntax - the field slug and value separated by '==':

-    where="field_slug==value"

-<div class="tip"><strong>Note:</strong> The where clause is directly mapped to the where clause in MySQL, so you are limited in the values that you can restrict by.
+<div class="note"><p><strong>Note:</strong> The where clause is directly mapped to the where clause in MySQL, so you are limited in the values that you can restrict by.
 For instance, if you have a Choice dropdown field with a key and value, the key is stored in the database.
 So, if you want to restrict by that field, you need to restrict by the choice key and not the value.</div>

 ## Extra Loop Variables